 2012 – 2013

-Figma was founded in 2012 but did not have an official logo until 2013.
-The company was entirely focused on developing the application of the same name, so it had no time to consider its visual identity or pay attention to branding.
+Figma was founded in 2012, but did not have an official logo until 2013.
+The company was entirely focused on developing the application of the same name, so it had no time to consider its visual identity or branding.

 2013 – 2015

-Although the Figma software had not yet been released in 2013, users were already showing interest in it, as this revolutionary development was expected to simplify the interface design process.
+Although Figma had not yet been released in 2013, users were already interested in it, as this revolutionary development was expected to simplify the interface design process.
 The company introduced its debut logo to attract more attention to the new product.
 It looks very plain because it consists of a single black inscription.

-The word “FIGMA” is rendered in a standard bold sans-serif font, whose restrained severity emphasizes the seriousness of the startup.
+The word “FIGMA” is set in a standard bold sans-serif font, whose restrained severity underscores the startup’s seriousness.
 The symmetrical shape of the letters creates a sense of balance, reflecting a pursuit of equilibrium.
-All lines have the same thickness, yet this does not reduce the emblem’s dynamism—in this form, the glyphs still appear to have movement.
+All lines have the same thickness, yet this does not diminish the emblem’s dynamism in this form; the glyphs still appear to move.
 The internal energy is expressed in subtle details, from the swift curve of the “G” to the angular center of the “M.”

 2015 – 2016